seppzer0/zero_kernel/README.md

 \** -- this, **in theory**, is relevant to all 4.14-based ROMs for this device in existence.

-## Important Note
+## ROM Artifacts in Releases

 The contents of each release include ROM builds compatible with corresponding kernel builds.
 These ROM files are **unmodified and mirrored from official sources**.

-This can be verified with the checksums, which should be identical to the ones presented on the ROM project's official web page.
+This can be verified via the checksums, which should be identical to the ones presented on the ROM project's official web page.

 You can always download the same ROM file from official sources if you'd like.
 The mirroring in this repository is done due to the fact that some ROM projects remove their older builds once they become too outdated.